Complex Matching Distance and Stability for Minimal Projective Resolutions, with Applications to Persistence: Stability Theorem

 \subsection{Examples}

 We now revisit our running 1D and 2D examples to illustrate the stability inequality.
-In both cases the Galois transport distance and the bottleneck distance coincide, showing that the bound in Theorem~\ref{thm:stability} is sharp.
+In both cases the G\"ulen--McCleary distance and the complex matching distance coincide, showing that the bound in Theorem~\ref{thm:stability} is sharp.

 \begin{example} From Examples~\ref{ex:gtd-chain} and~\ref{ex:bneck-chain} we have

 Hence the stability inequality

 holds with equality.